2-Rail O Scale Primer

 (ed note:48/ft, O Scale News is no longer being published but older copies are available)

 All these fine magazines cover the many areas that other model railroad magazines include in their pages, but here the emphasis is strictly on items of interest to the 2-rail O scale enthusiast – no 3-rail articles or other scales in these pages.
-Especially helpful are directories of hobby shops which stock O scale supplies, listings of O scale clubs and organizations, and schedules of shows and model train meets including the annual O Scale National Convention which is held every summer in different locations around the country.
+Especially helpful are directories of hobby shops which stock O scale supplies, listings of O scale clubs and organizations, and schedules of shows and model train meets including the annual O Scale National Convention.
 Visiting clubs and attending shows, meets, and conventions are ideal ways to find out just about everything you could possibly want to know about 2-rail O Scale.
 Reading about something is fine, but there’s nothing like talking face-to-face with someone knowledgeable to learn about the subject in question.
 This is the best way to make use of someone’s experience and not repeat his mistakes.

 Another good information source is your local hobby shop if you’re fortunate enough to have one who deals in 2-rail O scale equipment.
 Besides imparting their own knowledge, they can recommend other sources such as how-to books on the subject or introduce you to customers who model in 2-rail O scale.
 They also have the advantage of dealing with suppliers of 2-rail O-scale products and can help you with brochures, catalogs, and other valuable information.